Sapporo Travel Guide 札幌

 Snow, beer, or the colonial architecture ...
 What best defines Sapporo, capital of Hokkaido?

-With its grid-iron street plan, its straight avenues and cross-roads, you could think you are in New York or Hong Kong.
-Like them, Sapporo is a colonial city, founded in 1866 by a Japanese government that intended to "civilize" Hokkaido Island at the expense of the Ainu, the indigenous people of Hokkaido, settled there for thousands of years.
+With its grid street plan, straight avenues and cross-roads, you could almost think you are in New York or Hong Kong.
+Like them, Sapporo is a colonial city, founded in 1866 by a Japanese government that intended to "civilize" the island of Hokkaido at the expense of the Ainu, the indigenous people of Hokkaido, settled there for thousands of years.

 The first sip of beer

 Beer flows like water in the cafés of Susukino.
-With 4 500 restaurants, this noisy and bustling district enjoys a certain reputation: it is said that it is the busiest place north of Tokyo!
-With its neon lights, cabarets, pachinko clubs busy every night with tipsy workers, Susukino mostly comes alive at night.
+With 4,500 restaurants, this noisy and bustling district enjoys a certain reputation: it is said that to be the busiest place north of Tokyo!
+With its neon lights, cabarets and pachinko clubs busy every night with tipsy workers, Susukino mostly comes alive at night.
 But, at decent hours, you can find good restaurants to sample the local specialties.
 The cold waters of the region offer the most famous crab in Japan, as well as sea urchins, scallops, and squid.
-The Genghis Khan (grilled lamb) and Sapporo ramen (noodles in a miso broth) are the two great culinary prides of Sapporo.
+The Genghis Khan (a grilled mutton dish) and Sapporo ramen (noodles in a miso broth) are the two great culinary prides of Sapporo.

 Cold, cold, cold!

-With six months of snow and the beginning of the year at -8 ° C, from November to April Sapporo lives under a thick white blanket which the city has learned to use to its advantage.
+With six months of snow and a temperature at the beginning of the year of -8°C, from November to April Sapporo lives under a thick white snowy blanket, which the city has learned to use to its advantage.
 The slopes of Mount Moiwa or the Niseko ski area offer skiers a long ski season, and it's no coincidence that this is where the first Winter Olympic Games in Japan were held in 1972.
-In February, when there is the heaviest snowfall, the Snow Festival brings together two million visitors who come to admire the giant ice sculptures spread-out in Odori Park, the streets of Susukino, and the large Tsudome stadium.
+In February, when there is the heaviest snowfall, the Snow Festival brings together two million visitors who come to admire the giant ice sculptures spread out in Odori Park, the streets of Susukino, and the large Tsudome stadium.